AMAN-9608/CS7641_ML/readme.md

 ### Problem Definition
 <p align="justify">
-The problem statement is to build a machine learning algorithm that accurately predicts whether the patient has Pnuemonia or not, based on their Chest X-ray.</p>
+The problem statement is to build a machine learning algorithm that accurately predicts whether the patient has No pneumonia, Bacterial Pneumonia or Viral Pneumonia, based on their Chest X-ray.</p>

 ### Methods